Chenhere22/Two-Campaign-Performance_A-B-testing/README.md

 Spend [USD]: The advertising spend in USD.

-# of Impressions: The number of times the advertisement was shown.
+Number of Impressions: The number of times the advertisement was shown.

 Reach: The unique number of users who saw the advertisement.

-# of Website Clicks: The number of clicks on the website.
+Number of Website Clicks: The number of clicks on the website.

-# of Searches: The number of searches conducted by users.
+Number of Searches: The number of searches conducted by users.

-# of View Content: The number of times users viewed specific content.
+Number of View Content: The number of times users viewed specific content.

-# of Add to Cart: The number of times users added items to their cart.
+Number of Add to Cart: The number of times users added items to their cart.

-# of Purchase: The number of purchases made.
+Number of Purchase: The number of purchases made.

 Analysis